The seventh HOSHINOYA resort will open in Guguan, Taiwan,

 on a plateau resting inside a valley surrounded by majestic mountains.

 It will be Taiwan's first luxury hot spring resort, fed by the region's plentiful hot springs.

-Reservations are scheduled to open in April 2019.
+Reservations are scheduled to open in mid-May 2019.

 Taichung is located at a geographical and cultural convergence, linking the north and south of Taiwan as well as traditional and contemporary sensibilities.
 Traveling inland takes you to a mountainous region that contradicts the island's tropical image.
 This is where you will find Guguan, a valley carved out by the Dajia River, which flows from the 3,800-meter-high peak of Xueshan.
 Hot springs dapple the landscape, heated by the great thermal energy beneath the ground.
 This is the beating heart of Taiwan.

 Located on a plateau, HOSHINOYA Guguan offers a panoramic view of the Guguan townscape and the surrounding Central Range.
 When you first arrive, you are led through a bamboo forest and into a futuristic reception area that gives you the sensation of having stumbled into another world.
 But once you walk out onto the premises, you will discover a nature-rich environment congruent with the magnificent scenery while, like the reception area, feeling otherworldly.
 The sound of water is ever-present, as if one with the breeze; so are the copious hot spring waters that flow through the premises.
 Enveloping, relaxing, and harmonious, the waters will relieve you of fatigue.